- Spring Break: April 18-25

 - Next Regular School Board Meeting: May 08

-Registration began on March 1, 2014.
+Registration is underway!
 Children must be five years of age on or before September 1, 2014.
 Enrollment packets may be picked up from the Elementary office between 8:00 a.m. and 3:00 p.m.
 To register a child in school you will need the following: